Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 {\textbf{Theoretical proof:}} Consider an \textit{n}-layer model in which the \Engine remaps the parameter memory of $\alpha$ layers for KV cache.
 Consequently, all $n$ layers must be scheduled within the GPU memory footprint of only $n-\alpha$ layers.
 Suppose $m$ layers are transferred between CPU and GPU during each token generation.
 We note $L_1, L_2, \ldots, L_{m}$ as the $m$ layers (remapped layers in Figure~\ref{fig_remapping_layer}) that are transferred from CPU to GPU.
-We define $T_T$ as the time taken to load parameters of a single layer from CPU to GPU memory, and $T_{c}$ as the time spent on computation for a single layer on GPU\footnote{LLM architectures often adopt layers of uniform size, both in terms of parameters and compute requirements~\cite{agrawal2024vidur, liakopoulos2025iserve}, resulting in uniform parameter transfer and computation latency across layers.
-Therefore, $T_C$ and $T_T$ are equal for all (hidden) layers.}. \textit{Our layer selection policy aims to satisfy two key objectives: (1) ensure that parameter transfer latency does not become a performance bottleneck; and (2) minimize CPU-GPU data transfer traffic. }
+We define $T_T$ as the time taken to load parameters of a single layer from CPU to GPU memory, and $T_{c}$ as the time spent on computation for a single layer on GPU. \textit{Our layer selection policy aims to satisfy two key objectives: (1) ensure that parameter transfer latency does not become a performance bottleneck; and (2) minimize CPU-GPU data transfer traffic. }

 \textit{To satisfy objective (1)}: the CPU-to-GPU parameter loading must be fully overlapped with GPU computation.
 During each token generation, the \Engine transfers $m$ layers from CPU to GPU memory.
 The goal is to select $m$ layers such that the computation between their executions is sufficient to hide the associated transfer latency.
 For example, after layer $L_1$ completes execution, the \Engine begins transferring parameters of layer $L_2$.
 The cumulative computation time of the layers executed between $L_1$ and $L_2$ must be long enough to mask the transfer time of $L_2$.
 Similarly, each subsequent transfer must also meet the condition to hide its transfer time, continuing until the parameters for layer $L_1$ (for the next token) are fully transferred.
 We formally present this constraint as: